clearpath-docs/warthog-sphinx-tutorials/doc/Driving.rst

 .. image:: images/warthog_driving_banner.png
     :alt: Warthog Driving

-Warthog can either drive autonomously, be :doc:`controlled through ROS messages <WarthogSimulation>`, or you can use the supplied remote control to teleoperate it.
+Warthog can either drive autonomously, be :doc:`controlled through ROS messages <Simulating>`, or you can use the supplied remote control to teleoperate it.